What is the Proposed Cybersecurity Policy for US Port and Marine Facilities?

 - ISA 62443: Industrial Network and System Security

 - ABS Guidance Notes on the Application of Cyber security Principles to Marine and Offshore Operations

 - NIST Maritime Bulk Liquids Transfer Cybersecurity Framework Profile

 - Control Objectives for Information & Related Technology (COBIT) 5 A Business Framework for the Governance and Management of Enterprise IT

-Through a joint research project with ABS, we are leading research efforts on behalf of U.S. government authorities to analyze cybersecurity in the marine industry and build a comprehensive risk framework for U.S. port and marine terminal facilities.
+Through a joint research project with ABS, we have led research efforts on behalf of U.S. government authorities to analyze cyber security in the marine industry and build a comprehensive risk framework for U.S. port and marine terminal facilities.